 - Always complete the practice by finishing with an exhale on the left side.

 Qi Gong is a century-old system of movement, meditation, and breathing to improve energy flow and health.
-Belly breathing is a very basic Qi Gong method of breathing from your diaphragm.
-This method is used to improve your health, calm the nervous system and increase your energy.
+Belly breathing is a fundamental Qi Gong method of breathing from your diaphragm.
+This method is used to improve your health, calm the nervous system, and increase your energy.
 This technique is explained by Bruce Frantzis of Energy Arts below.

 - When you inhale, feel your breath come into your nose, down your throat and into your lungs and belly.
 Let your belly muscles expand to move your belly forward.